Product Information Management (PIM):

 - The set of products to which no image has yet been assigned.

-When a new product line is launched, when one season follows another, or when activity peaks follow one another, anticipating the new products to be enriched and the time needed to do so can be planned and be part of a precise ROI vision.
+When a new range is launched, one season follows another, or peaks in activity follow one another, it's important to anticipate the new products to be enriched and the time required to do so, and to plan for this with a precise ROI vision.

 Perfectly apply your ideal workflow